 American choreographer Jean-Pierre Frohlich is a committee member of the Robbins Rights Trust and oversees New York City Ballet’s productions of Jerome Robbins’s repertory.
 At the Royal Opera House he has staged The Royal Ballet’s productions of Robbins’s The Concert and William Forsythe’s Herman Schmerman, and San Francisco Ballet’s production of Robbins’s Glass Pieces.

-In 2011 he became Artistic Director and Administrator of NYCB’s touring company, MOVES, and he has choreographed several works for the School of American Ballet and the New York City Ballet workshops.
+In 2011 he became Artistic Director and Administrator of NYCB’s touring company, MOVES.
+He has choreographed several works for the School of American Ballet and the New York City Ballet workshops.
 He is the recipient of two Isadora Duncan Dance Awards (1998, 2006).